rosmo-robot/rosmo-robot.github.io/build.md

 ======
 Motor classes
 -------------
-The Ziobot has two drive motors connected to the ports Motor L and Motor R on the Motor driver board.
+The Rosmo Robothas two drive motors connected to the ports Motor L and Motor R on the Motor driver board.
 The board also supports two additional motors labeled Motor 3 and Motor 4.
-These motors can be used to create additional mechanisms for the Ziobot.
+These motors can be used to create additional mechanisms for the Rosmo.

 There are four classes related to motors: